Turbulence In the Outer Regions of Protoplanetary Disks. I. Weak Accretion with No Vertical Magnetic Flux: Method

 For most of our simulations, we fix Am to be constant in order to study the effect of ambipolar diffusion on the non-linear saturation of the MRI in the presence of vertical stratification.
 This is designed to be the next logical step in extending the work of \citet{bai11a} where vertical stratification was not included.
 We have considered Am=$1, 10, 100, 300, 10^3$ and $10^4$.
 Although this prescription of a constant Am profile is highly simplified, it is a necessary, incremental step between the constant Am models without vertical gravity \citep{bai11a} and simulations that incorporate a more realistic prescription for ambipolar diffusion, which we also carry out (see below).

-The results of \cite{bai11b} show that the physical value of Am in the outer regions of PPDs is of order unity.
+The results of \cite{bai11b} show that the physical value of Am in the outer regions of PPDs is of order unity or less.
 Recently, \citet{perez-becker11b} pointed out that the surface layer of protoplanetary disks should be much better ionized due to far ultraviolet (FUV) photon ionization from the central star; these photons almost fully ionize the carbon and sulfur to overcome the effects of recombination onto dust grains.
-Their results suggest a large ionization fraction ($f\sim10^{-5}$) down to a small penetration depth of $\Sigma_{\rm FUV}\sim0.01-0.1$ g cm$^{-2}$, relatively independent of disk radius.
+Their results imply a large ionization fraction ($f\sim10^{-5}$) down to a small penetration depth of $\Sigma_{\rm FUV}\sim0.01-0.1$ g cm$^{-2}$, relatively independent of disk radius.
 Such an ionization fraction should significantly reduce the strength of ambipolar diffusion (i.e., increase Am) in the disk surface layers.

 Thus, in our second set of simulations, we include the effect of FUV ionization at the disk surface layers to give Am a more realistic spatial and temporal dependence.
-Since we are not including Ohmic resistivity \citep{gammie96} in our calculations, these particular models are only appropriate for the outer regions of protoplanetary disks (e.g., beyond $\sim 10$ AU).
+Since we are not including Ohmic resistivity \citep{gammie96} in our calculations, these particular models are only appropriate for the outer regions of protoplanetary disks (e.g., beyond $\sim 10$ AU) where ambipolar diffusion dominates Ohmic diffusion \citep{kunz04,armitage11}.
 We adopt a minimum-mass solar nebular disk model with surface density of $\Sigma=1700R_{\rm AU}^{-3/2}$g cm$^{-2}$ \citep{weidenschilling77,hayashi81}, where $R_{\rm AU}$ is the disk radius measured in AU.
 We can express the value of Am within the FUV ionized layer as follows \citep{bai12}